PaquitoSoft/JSQA/README.md

 $> git clone git://github.com/PaquitoSoft/JSQA.git
 ```

-Get into de the directory and install tool dependencies
+Get into the directory and install tool dependencies

 ```bash
 $> cd JSQA
 $> npm install -d
 ```

-Now that yo have the tool ready, configure it for your project.
+Now that you have the tool ready, configure it for your project.
 This involves updating two files:

 - lib/config.js -> Here you set your project js folder and your exclusions (optional)
 - lib/rules.js -> These are the options passed to JSHINT for analysis.